numbers in sign language uk

 Higher numbers such as 100 are signed differently depending on the region in the UK.
 The southern UK variation is signed under the chin whilst silently mouthing the word ‘one hundred’.

 Numbers such as 1,000 are also signed differently.
-The south east variation is signed with the number 1 then the index finger goes downwards and curved to draw a comma, whilst silently mouthing ‘one thousand’.
+The southeast variation is signed with the number 1 then the index finger goes downwards and curves to draw a comma, whilst silently mouthing ‘one thousand’.
+The sign for 1 million is ‘m’ in BSL and you would also mouth the word ‘million’ at the same time.

-Numbers are used in a many ways in everyday conversation such as showing door numbers, post codes, mobile phone numbers, age, money, counting and calculations in mathematics and enumeration (i.e. to show, first, second, third and so on).
+BSL numbers are used in many ways in everyday conversation such as showing door numbers, postcodes, mobile phone numbers, time, age, money, quantity, counting and calculations in mathematics and enumeration (i.e. to show first, second, third and so on).
 BSL numbers are also used to show time, quantity and distance.

-Your tutor will teach you all these signs and help you with correct position of your handshapes, your placement and lip patterns to ensure your number signs are as accurate as possible.
+Numbers in Sign Language are easy and straightforward to learn.
+Your tutor will teach you all these signs and help you with the correct position of your handshapes, your placement and lip patterns to ensure your number signs are as accurate as possible.